xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 ### URPF relevancy

-Regardless of the Forwarding ASIC (Qumran-MX, Jericho or Jericho+), the NCS5500 only supports URPF in loose mode.
+Regardless of the Forwarding ASIC (Qumran-MX, Jericho or Jericho+), the NCS5500 only supports URPF in loose mode today.

 Configuring URPF comes at a cost in term of scale on some of the NCS5500 family members.
 It will be detailed extensively in this article.
 That's why it's important to understand what are the benefits of enabling this feature.